 It’s about growth: growth through hardship.
 Learning to take things in stride.
 Learning that things, most of the time, will be ok.
 You just have to keep moving.

 It’s about getting dirty.
-Because, everybody knows, being covered in dirt, and mud, and scratches, and leeches (ok, not leeches) makes for a better quality of life.
+Because, everybody knows, being covered in dirt, and mud, and scratches, and leeches makes you appreciate a hot shower just a little more.

 And, it’s about contentment.
 It’s about, one day, when you’re eighty years old and nestled in your rocking chair reminiscing on the life you’ve lived, you can say: “Yeah, that was pretty good.
 I’d say, overall, I did a good job – 7 out of 10… oh, maybe a 7.5.”

 But adventure travel is also about connecting to life and our planet, which, in case you hadn’t heard, is pretty bloody gorgeous.

 Right, so that’s your dessert: 12 of the best places for adventure travel across the seven continents of our world.
 And some damn fine choices too, if I do say so myself!